VandaFarsad/portfolio-dockerized/README.md

 # Portfolio Dockerized

-A dockerized Django web application as a developer portfolio.
+A developer portfolio template build with a dockerized Django web application.

 The Hero and About Me sections can be added and removed via the admin page.
 Skills and projects can also be customized via the admin page.